- 1 How Much is an Amputation Worth in New York?

 Amputation Due to an Accident

 Amputation is the severing of a body part.
 An amputation can happen in the accident or from surgery when the limb or body part cannot be saved because of trauma.

 Financial considerations when settling a lawsuit include all past and future economic damages (below) and past and future pain and suffering (below).
 Economic damages include all damages for which the cost can be calculated.
-Pain and suffering is subjectively determined by a jury or agreed upon by both sides at settlement.
+Pain and suffering are subjectively determined by a jury or agreed upon by both sides at settlement.